mnavjeev/portmanteau/README.md

 **COVERED**
 Math Review:
-   -- Vector Spaces and Norms\ n
+   -- Vector Spaces and Norms.
-   -- Topology and Continuity
+   -- Topology and Continuity.
-   -- Probability Spaces and Outer Measure
+   -- Probability Spaces and Outer Measure.
 Weak Convergence:
-   -- Definition and Characterizations
+   -- Definition and Characterizations.
-   -- Weak Convergence in the Space of Bounded Functions Empirical Processes:
+   -- Weak Convergence in the Space of Bounded Functions.
+Empirical Processes:
-   -- Maximal Inequalities
+   -- Maximal Inequalities.
-   -- Symmetrization
+   -- Symmetrization.
-   -- Glivenko-Cantelli Theorems
+   -- Glivenko-Cantelli Theorems.
-   -- Donsker Theorems
+   -- Donsker Theorems.

-**TO BE COVERED**
+**TO BE COVERED**.
-Empirical Processes
+Empirical Processes:
-  -- Verifying Uniform Entropy Bound
+  -- Verifying Uniform Entropy Bound.
-  -- VC Dimensions
+  -- VC Dimensions.
-Delta Method and Applications to Statistics
+Delta Method and Applications to Statistics.